Naveens-Lab/ra6t2-vienna-pfc-fw/README.md

 - [ ] Bench: PI gain tuning against the real plant
 - [ ] Bench: sensing scale factors and OCP threshold from the actual current-sense and shunt
 - [ ] Bench: Id soft-start ramp rate
-- [ ] Confirm Stage 1 gate-driver and current-sense part numbers from the Winning Combination BOM

 ---